JakobHviidBDDST/BigDataCourseExercises/lectures/07/solution/README.md

 This is largely based on the architecutre from lecture 03, where I have put the focus on using Datahub for Postgres and for Hive.

-Ideally I would use Kafka, but the Kafka ingestion is broken due to a change in Confluent Kafka's dependencies needing httpx, this can most likely be fixed by using newer Datahub versions or custom images, in case you want to use Kafka with Datahub for your project.
+NOTE: Ideally I would use Kafka, but the Kafka ingestion is broken due to a change in Confluent Kafka's dependencies needing httpx, this can most likely be fixed by using newer Datahub versions or custom images, in case you want to use Kafka with Datahub for your project.

 ## Deployment of technologies